armstrong1985/PythonLearning/README.md

 # PythonLearning
 Project for own learning Python (mostly version3+).
-It alsu using for learning GitHub possibilities and functionality.
+It's also using for learning GitHub possibilities and functionality.